cloudthread/docs/fundamentals/data-collection.md

 # Data Collection

 Cloudthread provides easy integrations for data sets across your environment.
-The information below explains different inegrations options to have Cloudthread pull data from your environment.
+The information below explains different inegrations options to have Cloudthread pull or push data from your environment.

 ## AWS